Bobby's Logo

 GEERDES

-Geerdes is a berliner company which is distributing now MIDIFiles songs.
+Geerdes is a german company (Berlin) which is distributing now MIDIFiles songs.

 They produced a DX7 sixteen soundbanks megacard named "DX-ROM 512" in the late 80's.